BarsaminDev/pkg_node_bsaws/README.md

 # pkg_node_bsaws

-### Prerequisite
+### Prerequisite :star::sunglasses:
-1. create a ".npmrc" file to point node package manager to BarsaminDev registry so that it is able to find the "bsaws" package.
+1. Create a ".npmrc" file to point node package manager to BarsaminDev registry so that it is able to find the "bsaws" package.

 ### Kind Reminder
+- Put your credentials into a file.
+DONT hard code.

 ### Create a instance
 ```javascript